best books to read for beginners

 10. “The Pearl” by John Steinbeck

-“Animal Farm” by George Orwell: This allegorical novella depicts a group of farm animals who rebel against their human farmer.
+“Animal Farm” by George Orwell is an allegorical novella about a group of farm animals who rebel against their human farmer.
 They aim to create an equal society but end up under a new tyranny.
-It’s a powerful commentary on power and corruption.
+The book is a powerful commentary on power and corruption.

 “Of Mice and Men” by John Steinbeck: This poignant story centers on two displaced ranch workers during the Great Depression.
 It explores themes of friendship, dreams, and the harsh realities of life.
 The bond between the characters is both heartwarming and tragic.